 Administrative Appeals Tribunal

-Although we have addressed the ACMA two Administrative Appeals Tribunal hearings in the conclusion of our Absentjustice Brief Summary Part 2 page we thought it important enough we again important highlight below.
+Although we have addressed the ACMA two Administrative Appeals Tribunal hearings towards the conclusion of our Absentjustice chronology of events part two page we thought it important enough we again important highlight below.

 Transcripts from my two AAT hearings (respondents ACMA) on 3 October 2008 (No V2008/1836) and 26 May 2011 (No 2010/4634) show I maintained both my Freedom of Information applications to ACMA should be provided free of charge, in the public interest, including all of the requested information both Telstra and AUSTEL withheld during my government-endorsed arbitration process.
 Senior AAT member Mr G D Friedman considered both these AAT hearings and it is now apparent that Mr Friedman was unaware that the government solicitors (AGS) and ACMA based their defence of my claims on the inaccurate DCITA COT archival documents, including the sanitised public AUSTEL COT report released in April 1994.
 Neither document includes the true (and very adverse) findings that AUSTEL had originally reached in relation to Telstra’s dealings with me (see AUSTEL’s Adverse Findings).